tushar-sharma/tushar-sharma.github.io/_posts/2015-12-26-arch-linux.md

     # pacstrap /mnt base base-devel

 After this we need to install bootloader.
 When a computer loads up, it needs bootloader to find and load an operating system.
 There are many bootloaders to install like syslinux, grub, LILO, etc but we'll be using GRUB for this guide.
-To install GRUB type

-    # pacstrap /mnt grub

  Local and remote filesystem mounts a special file `/etc/fstab` which contains instructions on starting up all your Linux system’s various partitions.
 To generate `fstab` file type